-If there is a place I haven't been to 未曾來過 2020
+If there is a place I haven't been to 未曾來過 2020-22

 Dimensions variable

 If there is a place I haven’t been to is a multifaceted installation emerging from Yu-Chen Wang’s personal archives and materials collected from artist residencies and field research over the past decade.
-With a particular focus on exploring the artist’s relationship with these places and associated individuals, the documentations are recontextualized and integrated with fictional and autobiographical narratives.
-Her assemblage envisions landscapes of the future synthesized and remodeled from the archives and memory — where ecosystems and technosystem are inextricably intertwined.
+With a particular focus on exploring the artist’s relationship with these places and associated individuals, the documentations are recontextualised and integrated with fictional and autobiographical narratives.
+Her assemblage envisions landscapes of the future synthesised and remodeled from the archives and memory — where ecosystems and technosystem are inextricably intertwined.

 Sound design: Capitol K